MP Estate Planning UK

 When solicitors are typically safer

-Complexity raises risk.
-Shared property with someone who is not a spouse, blended families, business assets, or tax planning needs expert input.
+Complexity raises risk quickly.
+Shared property with someone who is not a spouse, blended families, business assets, inheritance tax planning, property held as tenants in common, or potential claims under the Inheritance Act all need expert input.

 A quick decision check